swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/02-CreateBucket.md

 The Bucket will now be created.

-5. On the list of buckets scroll through the list of buckets and verify that your new bucket has been created.
-Selecting the bucket will also display the buckets Properties, Permissions & Managment configurations.
+5. On the list of buckets, scroll and verify that your new bucket has been created.
+Selecting the bucket will also display the bucket properties, permissions & management configurations.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3SelectBucket.png)